cgi-eoss/fstep/README.md

 To set up the build container and run the build scripts:

+1) Make sure that the git submodules have been cloned:

+    git submodule init
+    git submodule update

+2) Build the docker container

     docker build -t fstep-build ./build/

+3) Run the build

     docker run -v $PWD:$PWD -w $PWD fstep-build gradle build buildDist --parallel

-Note that some additional paths or environment variables may be required for each build task.

-The standalone-dist.sh script produces a portable [Puppet][Puppet] environment, using the [cgieoss-fstep][cgieoss-fstep] Puppet module (which is locally imported to the `third-party/puppet` directory).
+The build produces a portable [Puppet][Puppet] environment, using the [cgieoss-fstep][cgieoss-fstep] Puppet module (which is locally imported to the `third-party/puppet` directory).